 'For some time now I have been making sculptural vessels, pursuing simplicity and eternal beauty in my work.
 With this exhibition, I am choosing to challenge the form these vessels take.
 With endless options available to me, I have chosen to produce concave shapes, utilising both coarse stoneware and smooth porcelain.
 Curved and organic lines lead across each form, where each concave could be part of an arch or cave; an alcove or nest; a hollow or aperture, inviting viewers to reach out and touch the object.

 The new forms may look simple, yet the process is quite complicated.
 Each form is thrown, section by section.
 I cut and alter the form, rejoining pieces to create the complex curves and concaves, combining the textures of both the coarse and smooth clay bodies.
 By limiting my colour palette to a monochromatic range of black and white, with a hint of gold or silver, the form of each ceramic is clearly allowed to speak.

 This series of vessels is one of contrast.
-The contrasting colours, textures, and materials working together in each object embody the disparate elements of my own personality.
+The contrasting colours, textures and materials, working together in each object embody the disparate elements of my own personality.
 Within the black stoneware, I see my strength, boldness and resilience, while the white porcelain is my fragility and sensitivity.
-I believe the duplexity in each form not only speaks to my duality in my nature but to the contrasting aspects present within every one.'
+I believe the duplexity in each form not only speaks to the duality in my nature but to the contrasting aspects present within everyone.'